AyrA/bfc/README.md

 | `.` | `Console.Write((char)mem[ptr]);` |
 | `,` | `mem[ptr]=(int)Console.ReadKey().KeyChar;` |

+### Specs

+- BF expects the memory to be set to zero.
-Before the BF code runs, `var mem=new byte[30000];int ptr=0;` is executed.
+- Before the BF code runs, `var mem=new byte[30000];int ptr=0;` is executed.
-After the BF code, `return (int)mem[ptr];` is executed.
+- After the BF code, `return (int)mem[ptr];` is executed (not part of BF, but allows error reporting by a BF program).

-Any unsupported character encountered in a BF file is discarded.
+- Any unsupported character encountered in a BF file is considered a comment and is discarded.
+- overflow behavior of memory cells is undefined.
+- `ptr` does not wrap around and will simply go out of bounds.

 ### Defaults

-The original BF compiler was written in C. It used a `char` array of 30'000 elements as memory.
+The original BF compiler was written in C.
+It used a `char` array of 30'000 elements as memory.
 All built-in engines will default to that but some allow customization via arguments.
 Your custom engines should follow this principle too.

-The BF compiler made no special distinction between signed and unsigned.
+The original BF compiler made no special distinction between signed and unsigned.
 Signed overflow is undefined behavior in C, so you should default to an unsigned 8-bit data type unless you need something else.
 Do not use data types that are too large.
 The only way to make a number larger in BF is to add 1 to it.
 A signed 32 bit memory cell takes over 2 billion increments to fill up.

 ## Usage

 This is a command line utility that has 3 different ways of using it:

 ### Compiling BF code

+An example file is provided in the bf directory.

     bfc [/y] [/o] /e engine [/a arg [...]] <infile> [outfile]